by Anh H. Nguyen

 The Greek philosopher Heraclitus who lived 535BC-475BC had a famous saying: "The only constant in life is change."
 Every branch of knowledge could testify to that: for a biologist, for example, a seemingly static sample could host a buzz of activities and transfer of chemicals invisible to the naked eyes.
 We humans may have possession of free will at first glance, but in reality, we are constantly subject to changes, both internal and external: changes in our hormone levels, changes in our moods, changes in the weather, changes in our family and colleagues and friends, changes in the economy and politics.
 We are also the most active agents of change in the history of Earth, for better or worse: no other species has made such numerous, enduring, and powerful reforms to their surroundings as Homo sapiens.

 The battle of e-commerce vs. physical stores: is there a clear winner?

 Everything comes with a price, though.
-Many everyday things have been rendered obsolete by their more modern counterparts, which, may or may not suffer the same fate in the future.
-In the last decade, once newfangled inventions like floppy disks, dial-up Internet, and movie rental stores are gradually getting phased out of existence.
+Many everyday things have been rendered obsolete by their more modern counterparts which may or may not suffer the same fate in the future.
+For the last decade, once newfangled inventions like floppy disks, dial-up Internet, and movie rental stores have been gradually getting phased out of existence.
 On the other hand, paper books, handheld cameras, and concerts are not disappearing any time soon despite the popularity of e-books, smartphones, and streaming services.
-So the question is: which camp do physical stores belong to?
+So I guess the multibillion dollar question is: which camp do physical stores belong to?

 For now, all signs seem to point to the latter.
 It is easy to get carried away by the growth of e-commerce, feel disheartened by the struggles of malls, and think retail stores' days are numbered.
 But in reality, people are not abandoning traditional shopping just yet.
 Consider these facts: